softstream-link/byteserde/byteserde_examples/examples/readme.md

 # Examples
-* The following list of examples is available in the order of incremental complexity.
+* The following list of examples is listed in the order of incremental complexity.
-* All examples are implemented in the form of a test, where the structure of a given complexity is `initialized`, `serialized`, and then `deserialized` with the expectation that starting and resulting `structs` are identical.
+* All examples are implemented in the form of a test, where the structure of a given complexity is `initialized`, `serialized`, and then `deserialized` with the expectation that starting and resulting `structs` are identical, with a few desired exceptions.
 * All examples provide both `stack` & `heap` serializers for refernce.
-    *  NOTE: In each case an example is available in Rust's `regular` & `tuple` `struct` format

 ## `Numerics` ( `u8`, `u16`, `i32`, ..)
 * Comprehensive Examples & Tests - [Named](numeric_regular.rs) / [Tuple](numeric_tuple.rs)